 Furthermore, your home must be self-contained and your main or only home.
 If you’re living in a property that isn’t self-contained or is an additional home, it’s likely you won’t be approved for the scheme.

-Right to Acquire mortgage lenders
+Finding a Right to Acquire mortgage lender

 The majority of lenders do offer Right to Acquire mortgages, however the way your application is assessed will differ.
 Some lenders will charge you more than others, with fees and rates varying across the market.
 Furthermore, some lenders will be more suited to your circumstances, especially if you have certain issues such as bad credit or a low income for instance.